 Is Spotify Premium worth it?

 Maybe!
 If you stream music constantly and like to listen on smart devices, you’ll benefit from Spotify Premium’s features.
+In many markets, Premium now includes monthly audiobook listening hours, which boosts value if you enjoy long‑form content (plans, audiobooks in Premium).
 Casual listeners who don’t mind the occasional ad will be perfectly happy with Spotify’s free service.
 Michael Stover, owner of MTS Management Group/MTS Records, advised us, “If you listen to a lot of music, and you like to discover new artists before purchasing a whole download or CD, then spending $10 [a month] is probably worth it.”

 How much data does Spotify use?

 Every time you stream, download, or upload you are using data to transmit that information.
 Home internet and cell phone plans typically have data caps, and your speeds will drop if you exceed that limit.
-At its highest quality (on the premium membership), Spotify will consume 2.4 MB per minute of music played.
-So if you’re listening non-stop at work for six hours, you’ll use about 1 GB of data.
-That’s not much data at all, especially compared to streaming Netflix (which takes 3 GB for just an hour of HD streaming).
+On Premium’s highest quality setting (up to 320 kbps), Spotify will consume roughly a couple of megabytes per minute of music played (audio quality settings), so listening for hours typically stays well below the data used by HD video streaming (which can take gigabytes per hour).
+For comparison, Netflix estimates about 3 GB for just an hour of HD streaming.
 Unless you’ve got your tunes playing 24/7 all month long, you probably won’t need to worry about data while streaming Spotify.

 The Bottom Line